yetamine/net.yetamine.osgi.jdbc/README.md

 ### Remarks and limitations ###

 * The extender does not publish, as OSGi services, the drivers that are not deployed as regular bundles in the container.
 Drivers provided on the JVM classpath are available via `DriverManagerAdapter`, or via `DriverManager` (as they would have been without the extender anyway) together with all other available drivers, so they could be used anyway and usually with less troubles than without the extender.

+* The extender does not weave any class from any bundle appearing in the closure of its requirements to prevent recursive weaving that leads to obscure `NoClassDefFoundError` occurrences.
+Since no JDBC code is supposed to be a present in any of the extender dependencies, this intrinsic limitation has no practical effect.

 * The extender does not search any drivers in fragment bundles.
 Firstly, it would lead to technically complex solutions (and might not work very well); secondly, using fragment bundles for drivers does not look like a good idea anyway, but still could be used as an easier escape route in some situations.